catalystneuro/neuroconv/docs/user_guide/expand_path.rst

     ¦   ...

-We can use :py:class:`~neuroconv.tools.path_expansion.LocalPathExpander` to find these left camera video files and extract the subject ID, the session start time (formatted as ``yyyy-mm-dd``), and the session ID, which is a 128-bit hash.
+We can use :py:class:`~neuroconv.tools.path_expansion.LocalPathExpander` to find these left camera video files and extract the subject ID, the session start time (formatted as ``yyyy-mm-dd``), and a hash that we'll treat as the session ID.

 .. code-block:: python